xtuml/bridgepoint/doc-bridgepoint/notes/8321_Model_Element_Move/8321_Model_Element_Move.dnt.md

 is that the amount of time to load a model, even a large model is not significant when compared to the architectural clutter at the persistence layer introduced by proxies.
 Over time maintenance around proxies issues has been high.
-Furthermore, it is observed, even in the orginal note that introduced proxies that lazy-loading had limitations [].
+Furthermore, it is observed, even in the original note that introduced proxies that lazy-loading had limitations [].
 Over time what has been observed is that lazy loading has done more harm than good.
-This section examines the possiblity of removing lazy laoding as a solution to [].  [] is a blocker to this issue because if proxies remain and are not persisted consitently the move operation will have failures caused by the inconsistent proxies paths.
+This section examines the possibility of removing lazy loading as a solution to [].  [] is a blocker to this issue because if proxies remain and are not persisted consistently the move operation will have failures caused by the inconsistent proxies paths.